external-secrets/external-secrets/docs/guides/pushsecrets.md

 An interesting use case for `kind=PushSecret` is backing up your current secret from one provider to another one.

 Imagine you have your secrets in GCP and you want to back them up in Azure Key Vault.
 You would then create a `SecretStore` for each provider, and an `ExternalSecret` to pull the secrets from GCP.
-This will generetae `kind=Secret` in your cluster that you can use as the source of a `PushSecret` configured with the Azure `SecretStore`.
+This will generate a `kind=Secret` in your cluster that you can use as the source of a `PushSecret` configured with the Azure `SecretStore`.

 ![PushSecretBackup](../pictures/diagrams-pushsecret-backup.png)